Post-Discectomy Rehabilitation | Shift Spinal Health

 Book a Consultation

-Discectomy reduces disc height and hydration.
-MT Core Smart Decompression creates negative intradiscal pressure that draws fluid, oxygen, and nutrients back into the disc — supporting the healing environment that surgery alone cannot provide.
+Discectomy can reduce disc height and hydration.
+MT Core Smart Decompression aims to create negative intradiscal pressure intended to support fluid and nutrient exchange in the disc — part of a healing environment surgery alone doesn't address.

 Residual nerve irritation

-Even after the herniated material is removed, the nerve root often remains inflamed and sensitised.
-Decompression reduces mechanical load at the affected level, giving the nerve root the space and conditions needed to recover.
+Even after the herniated material is removed, the nerve root can remain inflamed and sensitised.
+Decompression aims to reduce mechanical load at the affected level, with the goal of giving the nerve root better conditions to settle.

 Annular healing support